 Where are the falcons from?

 By their leg band codes, our current female (48/AE) fledged from the Pennsylvania/New Jersey Turnpike Bridge over the Delaware River in Bucks County, Pennsylvania, in 2009.
-Our resident male fledged in 2003 from the Walt Whitman Bridge in Philadelphia.
+Our current male, banded 85/AK, fledged in 2017 from the Transamerica Building located in Baltimore, Maryland.

 What do falcons eat?

 A peregrine's diet consists of song birds and other migratory birds.
 Living in an urban environment, the resident falcons tend to feed on pigeons, blue jays, woodpeckers and other small birds.